 No!
 If you are an innocent person who is injured as a result of someone else’s negligence, your insurance company will not increase your premiums.
 This includes claims for car accidents!
 If you were not at fault for your car crash, and you did nothing wrong, then there is no basis for your insurance company to raise your premiums just because you were injured in a car crash.

-Similarly, if you are injured because you slipped and fell on ice in front of your favourite convenience store, your decision to sue the person or persons responsible for your injury will not cause any of the insurance premiums that you pay to increase.
+Similarly, if you are injured because you slipped and fell on ice in front of your favorite convenience store, your decision to sue the person or persons responsible for your personal injury will not cause any of the insurance premiums that you pay to increase.

 If my case goes to trial, will the jury hearing my case know that the person who injured me has insurance?